theomiddleton/photography-portfolio/docs/SECURITY.md

 ## 📝 License

-This security policy is part of the portfolio project and is subject to the same license terms.
+This security policy is part of the photography portfolio and is subject to the same license terms.
 For more information, see [LICENSE](LICENSE).

 **Last Updated**: August 2025